MUSCLE (alignment software): Stage 1: Draft Progressive

+Here, the pairwise $k$-mer distance calculation is computed as $O(N^2 \cdot L)$, and the progressive alignment steps take $O(N \cdot L^2)$, where $O$ denotes the asymptotic upper bound.
+The space complexity is $O(N \cdot L)$ as the algorithm maintains profiles and alignments for each sequence across the tree.

 Stage 2: Improved Progressive

 This stage focuses on obtaining a more optimal tree by calculating the Kimura distance for each pair of input sequences using the multiple sequence alignment obtained in Stage one, and creates a second distance matrix.
 UPGMA clusters this distance matrix to obtain a second binary tree.
-A progressive alignment is performed to obtain a multiple sequence alignment like in Stage 1, but it is optimized by only computing alignments in subtrees whose branching orders have changed from the first binary tree, resulting in a more accurate alignment.
+A progressive alignment is performed to obtain a multiple sequence alignment like in Stage one, but it is optimized by only computing alignments in subtrees whose branching orders have changed from the first binary tree, resulting in a more accurate alignment.